ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         15, since there are 15 frequencies in the file.
 This is expected because there are 5 atoms so the number of normal modes is $5\times3=15$.

     ??? success "What are the **distinct** frequencies (up to 2 decimal places)?"
-        The distinct frequencies are 0.01 THz, 2.37 THz, 37.37 THz, 44.29 THz, 87.07 THz, and 90.89 THz.
+        The distinct frequencies are -0.01 THz, 2.37 THz, 37.37 THz, 44.29 THz, 87.07 THz, and 90.89 THz.
 Note that there are always three normal modes with nearly zero frequencies.
+However, they are slightly negative in our calculations because of numerical accuracies.
+You can increase the PW cutoff to reduce them, but the `ph.x` calculation will take longer.

     ??? success "What are the degeneracies of each distinct frequency?"
         In the order of increasing energy, the degeneracies (i.e. the number of normal modes with the same frequency) are 3, 3, 3, 2, 1, 3.
 One finds such degeneracies in molecules that have a symmetrical shape.